 Eli Cohn-Wein spent eighteen worldview-shaping years as a camper, counselor, and senior staff member at Jewish summer camp in upstate New York, where Eli is originally from.
 He took inspiration from his experiences at camp and spent time early in his career as an educator and youth group advisor.

 About ten years ago Eli found his calling in building community through food and hospitality.
 Over the past decade, he helped to build and run multiple critically acclaimed restaurants in New York City and Dallas.
 Most recently, Eli was the Executive Chef and General Manager of the kosher kitchen at the Aaron Family Jewish Community Center for the past three years and was named a “Dallas Hero” by D Magazine for his kitchen’s work to feed seniors in need during the first wave of the pandemic.

 When not at camp Eli lives in Dallas with his wife, Leslie and dog, Burt Macklin.

-Beau Moore is originally from Porterville, CA. Beau is happily married to his wife Alysa, who he met TCMI seminary school in Los Angles.
+Beau Moore is originally from Porterville, CA. Beau is happily married to his wife Alysa, who he met at TCMI seminary school in Los Angeles.